 Can My Domestic Violence Case Be Expunged?

 If you have been charged with or convicted of domestic violence, you may be wondering if you are able to get your domestic violence charge expunged from your record.
 In general, your eligibility for expungement will vary depending on the severity of the crime of which you were convicted and your criminal record.
-In the state of California, domestic violence crimes may either be charged as a felony or as a misdemeanor.
+In the state of California, domestic violence crimes may either be charged as or as a misdemeanor.

 Expungement in the State of California

-When you successfully get a conviction expunged, it means that your case is dismissed and any plea you previously entered, such as a guilty plea or a no contest plea, will be removed.
+When you successfully get a conviction expunged, it means that your case is dismissed and any plea you previously entered, such as a guilty plea or a no-contest plea, will be removed.
 Once it has been removed, a new plea of not guilty will be entered instead.
 One of the main benefits to having your conviction expunged is for employment purposes, as this process may help remove the matter from appearing in certain background checks.
 In addition, it may help you with housing and educational opportunities, both of which may require background checks.

 Domestic Violence Charges – Misdemeanor or Felony?